-Experiential Learning And Outdoor Education
+Experiential Learning And Outdoor Education in NY

 Experiential Education opportunities further the mission to create independent learners not only in the academic realm, but in the real world realm as well.
 Students participate in a variety of day trips in and around New York City, as well as longer trips to Washington, DC and Philadelphia.
 These trips provide new experiences that reinforce or expand upon the classroom curriculum.